-Although the Waste Management Department supports the initiative of composting, the Parks Division of the Cape Agulhas Municipality usually carries out the type of awareness campaign described above.
+Although the Waste Management Department supports the initiative of composting, the type of awareness campaign described above is usually carried out by the Parks Division of the Cape Agulhas Municipality.
 Home composting bins can be bought at selected nurseries throughout the Western Cape.
 These are normally one of two types.
-The first type is a moulded plastic bin which comes in two sizes as follows:
+The first type is a molded plastic bin which comes in two sizes as follows: